 Pratt Profiles: Corey Oses

-PhD candidate, Mechanical Engineering and Materials Science (expected graduation 2019)
+PhD candidate, Mechanical Engineering and Materials Science (Expected Graduation: Spring 2020)

 Studying computational materials science with Stefano Curtarolo.
 Planning to research calculated magnetic material properties.

 I’m originally from Bloomfield, New Jersey, in the northern part of the state about 20 minutes from New York City.

 What was your undergrad degree and where did you get it?

 I studied applied and engineering physics at Cornell University in Ithaca, New York.
 While at Cornell, I had the opportunity to work for two summers in Joel Brock’s research group and learn about x-ray diffraction techniques.